 Low blood sugar (hypoglycemia) may affect your ability to concentrate.
 Avoid driving or using machines if you get any signs of low blood sugar.
-See What are possible side effects from using OZEMPIC® for the warning signs of low blood sugar.
+See What are possible side effects from using Ozempic[®] for the warning signs of low blood sugar.
+You may feel dizzy when taking Ozempic[®], especially if your dose is being increased.
+If you feel dizzy, avoid driving or using machines.
 Talk to your doctor for further information.

-Severe and on-going stomach pain which could be due to acute pancreatitis If you have severe and on-going pain in the stomach area - see a doctor straight away as this could be a sign of acute pancreatitis (inflamed pancreas).
+Severe and on-going stomach pain which could be due to acute pancreatitis

+If you have severe and on-going pain in the stomach area - see a doctor straight away as this could be a sign of acute pancreatitis (inflamed pancreas).